-Within these areas of the law, wills and succession is my field of specialisation.
+Within Private Client law, wills and succession is my field of specialisation.

 The list above is non-exclusive, so get in touch by email, even if your document is not included in the examples.
 I will carefully assess your document to confirm whether it is something I can take on myself.
 If not, I may be able to recommend a trusted colleague.